aalee88/NonCustodial-Wallet/README.md

 - Support for login.
 - Support for linking an wallet created to a signed in account.
 - Hence accessibility to multiple wallet being stored on one account and accessibility to all of them.

+Second update features

+-Supports json encryption for better security and makes it more non custodial for the user